mshick/mshick/README.md

 - <samp>[Racing into 2025 with new GitHub Innovation Graph data](https://github.blog/news-insights/policy-news-and-insights/racing-into-2025-with-new-github-innovation-graph-data/) <kbd>2025-04-21T13:00-04:00</kbd></samp>
 - <samp>[How to take climate action with your code](https://github.blog/open-source/social-impact/how-to-take-climate-action-with-your-code/) <kbd>2025-04-21T09:00-04:00</kbd></samp>
 - <samp>[How to make your images in Markdown on GitHub adjust for dark mode and light mode](https://github.blog/developer-skills/github/how-to-make-your-images-in-markdown-on-github-adjust-for-dark-mode-and-light-mode/) <kbd>2025-04-18T15:30-04:00</kbd></samp>
-- <samp>[Cracking the code: How to wow the acceptance committee at your next tech event](https://github.blog/developer-skills/career-growth/cracking-the-code-how-to-wow-the-acceptance-committee-at-your-next-tech-event/) <kbd>2025-04-18T12:48-04:00</kbd></samp>

 <!-- POSTS:END -->